 When personal violence occurs between two or more people, the legal outcomes can go a number of ways.
-This is due to the fact that violence can take a variety of forms and the injuries caused can vary from case to case.
+This is due to the fact that assault can take a variety of forms and the injuries caused can vary from case to case.
 This article will provide a brief overview of the offence known as ‘common assault’.

-Central elements of Common Assault
+Central elements of common assault

 Personal violence offences are regarded as particularly serious by both the community and the judicial system.
 Within any personal violence offence, the whole sequence of events surrounding an assault is carefully considered.
 Several key elements including the defendant’s intent, the violence involved, and the extent of harm will all be closely examined by any court dealing with a common assault charge.